linkeddatacenter/geocodit/README.md

 - use GeocodIT benchamark to get an idea of how different geocoders performs
 - query the knowledge base and import geocoding information in your systems
 - use the provided gateways to transform 3 stars open data in 5 stars full flagged Linked Open Data.
+- use geocodit as a library to build your own service

 ### Using data interface